-It is the policy of Osmond Community School to comply with the Children's Internet Protection Act (CIPA).
-With respect to the District's computer network, the District shall: (a) prevent user access to, or transmission of, inappropriate material via Internet, electronic mail, or other forms of direct electronic communications; (b) provide for the safety and security of minors when using electronic mail, chat rooms, and other forms of direct electronic communications; (c) prevent unauthorized access, including so-called "hacking," and other unlawful activities online; (d) prevent unauthorized online disclosure, use, or dissemination of personal identification information of minors; and (e) implement mea sures designed to restrict minors' access to materials (visual or non-visual) that are harmful to minors.
+It is the policy of Osmond Community School to comply with the Children 's Internet Protection Act (CIPA).
+With respect to the District 's computer network, the District shall: (a) prevent user access to, or transmission of, inappropriate material via Internet, electronic mail, or other forms of direct electronic communications; (b) provide for the safety and security of minors when using electronic mail, chat rooms, and other forms of direct electronic communications; (c) prevent unauthorized access, including so-called "hacking," and other unlawful activities online; (d) prevent unauthorized online disclosure, use, or dissemination of personal identification information of minors; and (e) implement measures designed to restrict minors 'access to materials (visual or non-visual) that are harmful to minors.

 - 1. Definitions.
 Key terms are as defined in CIPA.
-"Inappropriate material" for purposes of this policy includes material that is obscene, child pornogra phy, or harmful to minors.
-The term "harmful to minors" means any picture, image, graphic image file, or other visual depiction that: (1) taken as a whole and with respect to minors, appeals to a prurient interest in nudity, sex, or excretion; (2) depicts, describes, or represents, in a patently offensive way with respect to what is suitable for minors, an actual or simulated sexual act or sexual contact, actual or simulated normal or perverted sexual acts, or a lewd exhibition of the genitals; and (3) take n as a whole, lacks serious literary, artistic, political, or scientific value as to minors. - 2.
+"Inappropriate material" for purposes of this policy includes material that is obscene, child pornography, or harmful to minors.
+The term "harmful to minors" means any picture, image, graphic image file, or other visual depiction that: (1) taken as a whole and with respect to minors, appeals to a prurient interest in nudity, sex, or excretion; (2) depicts, describes, or represents, in a patently offensive way with respect to what is suitable for minors, an actual or simulated sexual act or sexual contact, actual or simulated normal or perverted sexual acts, or a lewd exhibition of the genitals; and (3) taken as a whole, lacks serious literary, artistic, political, or scientific value as to minors. - 2.
 Access to Inappropriate Material.
 To the extent practical, technology protection measures (or "Internet filters") shall be used to block or filter Internet, or other forms of electronic communications, access to inappropriate information.
 Specifically, as required by the CIPA, blocking shall be applied to visual depictions of material deemed obscene or child pornography, or to any material deemed harmful to minors.
 Subject to staff supervision, technology protection measures may be disabled or, in the case of minors, minimized only for bona fide research or other lawful purposes. - 3.
 Inappropriate Network Usage.
 To the extent practical, steps shall be taken to promote the safety and security of users of the District 's online computer network when using electronic mail, chat rooms, instant messaging, and other forms of direct electronic communications.
-Specifically, as required by CIPA, prevention of inappropriate networ k usage includes: (a) unauthorized access, including so-called 'hacking,' and other unlawful activities; and (b) unauthorized disclosure, use, and dissemination of personal identification information regarding minors. - 4.
+Specifically, as required by CIPA, prevention of inappropriate network usage includes: (a) unauthorized access, including so-called 'hacking,' and other unlawful activities; and (b) unauthorized disclosure, use, and dissemination of personal identification information regarding minors. - 4.
 Supervision and Monitoring.
 It shall be the responsibility of all members of the District staff to supervise and monitor usage of the online computer network and access to the Internet in accordance with this policy and CIPA.
-Procedures for the disabling or otherwise modifying any technology protection measures shall be the responsibility of the Superintendent and the Superintendent designees.
+Procedures for the disabling or otherwise modifying any technology protection measures shall be the responsibility of the Superintendent and the Superintendent's designees. - 5.
+Social Networking.
+Students shall be educated about appropriate online behavior, including interacting with others on social networking websites and in chat rooms, and cyberbullying awareness and response.
+The plan shall be for all students to be provided education on these subjects.
+The Superintendent or the Superintendent designee shall be responsible for identifying educational materials, lessons, and/or programs suitable for the age and maturity level of the students and for ensuring the delivery of such materials, lessons, and/or programs to students. - 6.
+Adoption.
+This Internet Safety Policy was adopted by the Board at a public meeting, following normal public notice.